-However, new research coming from academics in Morocco and Canada suggest that we have nothing to worry about.
+However, new research coming from academics in Morocco and Canada suggests that globalization is certainly not killing our cultures.

 “....nations that are part of cultural global exchanges on a regular basis do not lose sight of their cultural distinctiveness."